- 3D printing of light weight alloys and material developmentKeren Zohar-Hauber, .

 Borut Buchmeister, Univerza v Mariboru, Fakulteta za strojništvo

-The article presented examines the use of digital twins in the optimisation of manufacturing systems, with a focus on comparing the results of simulation models with real manufacturing conditions.
-The digital twin is created in the Simio software environment using a data-driven simulation model.
-Real-time operation of the digital twin enables the analysis of various production parameters, such as the number of finished products, average throughput time, capacity utilisation and product quality.
-The results underline the financial viability and predictive capabilities of digital twins in optimising production systems.
-Real-time operation enables continuous evaluation and monitoring of parameters and thus offers significant advantages for intelligent production systems.
-The study emphasises the critical importance of accurate selection of input data and warns that even small deviations can lead to inaccurate results.
-The results underline the importance of analysing real manufacturing systems and creating effective simulation models as a basis for digital twin solutions and advocate the integration of digital twins into the production systems of Slovenian industry.
+The article introduces the use of digital twins for the purpose of optimizing production systems.
+It focuses on the comparison between the results of simulation modeling of the digital twin and the data obtained in a real-world production system.
+The digital twin is created in the Simio software environment, which is based on the use of a data-driven simulation model.
+Running the digital twin in real time enables the analysis of production parameters (number of finished products, average flow time, capacity utilization and product quality).
+The results illustrate the financial feasibility and analytical capabilities of digital twins for optimizing production systems.
+Real-time operation enables continuous evaluation and tracking of production parameters.
+The study emphasizes the importance of accurate selection of input data, which in the vast majority of cases is the biggest limitation in achieving useful results in the real world.
+The results encourage the integration of digital twins into production systems in Slovenian industry.

 Tomislav Hercigonja, Topomatika d.o.o.